-The rules governing oral presentations by members of the public at Board meetings are as follows:
+The rules governing oral presentations by members of the public at Board Meetings are as follows:

-- 1. Prior to the meeting, or during the meeting prior to a matter being reached, persons wishing to address the Board are requested to fill out a "Board Appearance Request Form" and submit it to the General Manager. - 2.
-When called upon, the person is requested to come to the podium, state his or her name and address for the record (although not required), and, if speaking for an organization or other group, identify the organization or group represented. - 3.
-All remarks should be addressed to the Board as a whole not to an individual Board member. - 4.
+- 1. When called upon, the person is requested to come to the podium, sign in on the speakers sign-in sheet, state his or her name and address for the record (although not required), and, if speaking for an organization or other group, identify the organization or group represented. - 2.
+All remarks should be addressed to the Board as a whole, not to an individual Board Member. - 3.
 Questions, if any, should be directed to the President/Presiding Officer who will determine whether, or in what manner, an answer will be provided.

-B. Public Comment
+B. Public Comment for Items NOT on the Agenda

-Public Comment is that period set aside at Board meetings for members of the public to address the Board on items of District business other than scheduled agenda items.
-The Public Comment portion of the Board meeting is the opportunity for members of the public to address the District in compliance with the Government Code.47
+Public Comment is the period set aside at Board Meetings for members of the public to address the Board on items of District business other than scheduled agenda items.60